-THIS is the famous Burlington-Northern Pacific summertime flyer between Chicago and Yellowstone.
-It is the only through train from Chicago designed especially for Yellowstone travel.
+THIS is the famous Burlington- Northern Pacific summertime flyer to the Yellowstone Wonderland.

 Operating over the most direct route this famous flyer affords the fastest service between Chicago and Yellowstone Park.
 You leave Chicago in the morning today and have luncheon in Magic Yellowstone day after tomorrow.
 Less time on the way-more time for sightseeing in the Park.